Virology - Specimen Collection & Shipping

 Collection of nasopharyngeal/oropharyngeal swabs: Flocked swabs are preferred.
 Sterile dacron or rayon swabs with plastic or flexible metal handles may also be used.
 Do NOT use cotton or calcium alginate swabs or swabs with wooden sticks as they may contain substances that inactivate some viruses and inhibit PCR.

 - Oropharyngeal swabs: Swab both posterior pharynx and tonsillar areas, avoiding the tongue.
 Place both NP and OP swabs immediately into labeled sterile tubes containing viral transport medium.
 Break both applicator sticks off at the score line (flocked swabs) or near the tip, or cut with sterile scissors (metal shaft NP swabs) to permit tightening of the cap.
-Ship sample immediately on cold packs.
+Ship sample immediately.
+See below for shipping instructions.

 - Collection of nasopharyngeal wash/aspirate: Have the patient sit with the head tilted backward.
 Instill 1.0 - 1.5 ml of nonbacteriostatic saline (pH 7.0) into one nostril.
 Flush a plastic catheter or tubing with 2.0 - 3.0 ml of saline.
 Insert the tubing into the nostril parallel to the palate.
 Aspirate nasopharyngeal secretions.
 Repeat this procedure with the other nostril.
 Collect specimens in labeled sterile vials.
-Ship sample immediately on cold packs.
+Ship sample immediately.
+See below for shipping instructions.

 - Broncheolar lavage, tracheal aspirate, pleural tap: If these specimens have been obtained, place in sterile, labeled vials with external caps and internal O-ring seals.
 If there are no internal O-ring seals, cap securely and seal with parafilm.
-Ship sample immediately on cold packs.
+Ship sample immediately.
+See below for shipping instructions.

 Vesicles and other skin lesions

 It is best to sample fresh, fluid-filled lesions as more viruses are recovered from these lesions than from older crusted vesicles.
 Use a 26- or 27-guage needle and tuberculin syringe to aspirate liquid from the vesicle.
 The fluid should then be expressed into the labeled tube of viral transport medium, rinsing and flushing the needle and syringe with viral transport medium.
 The vesicle can then be unroofed and swabbed vigorously to obtain cells from the base of the lesion.
 Flocked swabs are preferred, but sterile dacron or rayon swabs with plastic handles can also be used.
 Do NOT use cotton or calcium alginate swabs or swabs with wooden sticks as they may contain substances that inactivate some viruses and inhibit PCR.
 The swab should be immediately placed into the labeled sterile tube of viral transport medium.
-Ship sample immediately on cold packs.
+Ship sample immediately.
+See below for shipping instructions.

 Urine